 dentures and dental tools

-A full denture is a prosthesis that consists of two main parts:
+A denture is a prosthesis that consists of two main parts:

 working on dentures

-If you are interested in getting full dentures, contact your dentist in Abington to schedule a consultation.
-After we thoroughly examine your mouth and talk to you about your smile goals, we’ll recommend a tooth replacement solution that is a fit for your oral health and your circumstances.
-If we decide that full dentures will work for you, we’ll begin the denture process by taking some impressions and photos of your mouth.
-This data serves as the foundation for designing your denture.
+If you are interested in getting dentures, contact our Abington dental team to schedule a consultation.
+After we thoroughly examine your mouth and talk to you about your smile goals, we will recommend a tooth replacement solution that is a fit for your oral health and your circumstances.
+If we decide that dentures will work for you, we will begin the denture process by taking some impressions, photos, and measurements of your mouth.
+This data will serve as the foundation for designing your denture.

-At later appointments, we’ll take further measurements of your mouth to help us determine the ideal length and shape of your new teeth.
-We’ll also use a wax model to test the fit and appearance of your prosthesis.
-When your final denture is ready, we’ll coach you on how you can care for it and adapt to daily life with your new smile.
-The entire process may take anywhere from a few weeks to a few months; we’ll discuss the timeline with you in detail during your consultation.
+At later appointments, we will take further measurements of your mouth to help us determine the ideal length and shape of your new teeth.
+We will also use a wax model from a trustworthy dental laboratory to test the fit and appearance of your prosthesis.
+After further coordination with the lab, they will send us your final denture.
+We will make any necessary adjustments and coach you on how you can care for it and adapt to daily life with your new smile.
+The entire process may take anywhere from a few weeks to a few months; we will discuss the timeline with you in detail during your consultation.

 Understanding the Cost of Dentures